AtulSahu778/Hackathon-ArkaJain/README.md

 # 4. Start the development server
 npm run dev
-Your app should now be running locally at http://localhost:5173 or the port Vite assigns.
+Once started, your app will be running locally at:
+👉 http://localhost:5173 (or the default Vite port).

 💡 Editing the Code
-You can work with this project in any code editor, such as VS Code.
-Just open the folder and start editing the files inside src/.
+You can edit the project using any code editor — we recommend Visual Studio Code.

+Open the project folder and start modifying files inside the src/ directory.
-Any saved changes will automatically reload in the browser when the dev server is running.
+Any saved changes will auto-refresh in the browser thanks to Vite’s hot module reload.

 🚢 Deployment
+When you're ready to deploy the app to production, run:

+bash
+Copy
+Edit
+npm run build
+This will generate a dist/ folder containing the optimized production build.

-Once you're ready to go live, you can deploy this project using platforms like:
+You can then deploy the project using services like:

 Vercel